paynl/prestashop1.7-plugin/README.md

 # Description

-With the PAY. plugin you can easily add different payment methods to your PrestaShop 1.7 webshop.
-You can go to https://www.pay.nl (Dutch) for an overview of all our features and services, you can also visit https://docs.pay.nl/plugins#prestashop-1_7 for more documentation of our plugin.
+This plugin provides a wide scale of different payment methods for your PrestaShop 1.7 webshop.
+Go to https://www.pay.nl (Dutch) for an overview of all our features and services, you can also visit https://docs.pay.nl/plugins#prestashop-1_7 for more detailed information.

 - [Description](#description)
 - [Available payment methods](#available-payment-methods)